doe-fowt-control/uri-waves/linear-reconstruction/README.md

     `linear_full.m` : slightly refined version which allows you to perform reconstruction and propagation as they would be done during actual operation

 Description of functions:
-    `freq_range.m` : calculated a specified number of frequencies and wavenumbers (deep water) based on sampled spectrum `H_sig.m` : find significant wave height using zero-upcrossing method `linear_weights.m` : calculates linear weights for reconstruction using linear regression methods.
+    `doo.m` : wrapper for other functions, makes code easier to run iteratively in `linear_full.m` `freq_range.m` : calculated a specified number of frequencies and wavenumbers (deep water) based on sampled spectrum `H_sig.m` : find significant wave height using zero-upcrossing method `linear_weights.m` : calculates linear weights for reconstruction using linear regression methods.
 Uses a subset of time samples